Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/connection_maxtrans_troubleshoot.md

 ---
 title: "Connection and maximum transfer troubleshooting"
 linkTitle: "Connection and maximum transfer troubleshooting"
 weight: 240
----This section provides transfer examples that demonstrate parameter dependencies and typical log outputs, including errors, which you may encounter when using similar values.
+--- This section provides transfer examples that demonstrate parameter dependencies and typical log outputs, including errors, which you may encounter when using similar values.
 The goal is to understand the effect of parameter combinations, and be able to adapt settings to your particular needs.

 The following examples show the output from both the server and requester sides.